You've just spent a month and 1/2 of rent money on getting your headshots.

 If you are able to bring someone to help, or an additional 2nd person to also get their shots taken during the same time, I offer a $50 discounted rate.
 (See rates).

-If you cannot provide an extra guest, I will provide one.
+If you cannot provide an extra guest, no worries!

 I am located in a fantastic area of Astoria, Queens which provides several varied and rich backgrounds right in my backyard!
 And the Studio is located nearby in Long Island City.
 Both are easily accessible by the N/R Train, or if you're driving, there is plenty of street parking.